 Every concrete placement is unique.
 Every customer has different needs, and each property’s location requires its own planning.
 And we enjoy the variety!
-But we still follow the same general procedures each time we handle a concrete installation.
+But we still follow the same general procedures each time we handle a concrete installation whether it’s a residential or commercial concrete project.

 When you contact us with interest in our concrete pouring services, we’ll schedule a free,-no-obligation consultation with you on your property.
 We’ll discuss your desires, tell you what we can do and answer your questions.
 If you decide to hire us, we’ll provide you with a contract stating the specifics of the work we promise to do.
 And then, the real work begins!